Frequently Asked Questions

 Yes.
 Many students come to Coláiste UISCE by themselves and in fact this is encouraged, to enable students to develop and to interactive socially with new peers.
 It also helps to maintain an Irish atmosphere.
 Students, who come by themselves, often return home with more new friends than those attending in groups.

 You can book your place online via our ‘Book Now’ page on the website.
-Alternatively you can download and complete an application form and post it to us along with your deposit.

 Accommodation is granted on a first come first served basis.
 Personal requests are subject to availability and cannot be guaranteed.
 A maximum of one friend can be listed and both forms must correspond.
 Every effort will be made to ensure that students are placed in accommodation with a similar age group, although due to friend requests, this cannot be guaranteed.